 Hormone therapy for women with menopause or andropause is prescribed.
-However, it is also common amongst those who battle thyroid imbalances due to a number of conditions.
+However, it is also common among those who battle thyroid imbalances due to a number of conditions.

 People with Hypothyroidism

-While many people with hyperthyroidism are treated with antithyroidism, others require radioactive iodine therapy or operation.
-These both therapies can permanently affect the thyroid function and can lead to hypothyroidism in certain patients.
-Therefore, hormone replacement therapy may be required to ensure a healthy level of thyroid.
+While many people with hyperthyroidism are treated with antithyroid, others require radioactive iodine therapy or an operation.
+These therapies can permanently affect the thyroid function and can lead to hypothyroidism in certain patients.
+Therefore, hormone replacement therapy may be required to ensure a healthy level of the thyroid.

 Patients with Thyroid Nodules